 All practicing physicians require a Practitioner Identification Number (Prac.
 ID#).
 Having a Prac.
 ID is what registers you with Alberta Health and is also the number that colleagues will use as your referring practitioner number.
 This number never changes and will follow you throughout your career.

-In order to apply you need to fill out and send the following forms to Alberta Health.
+In order to apply you need to do the following:

-Once Alberta Health processes your application you’ll receive a letter in the mail containing your new Prac.
-ID.
+Once Alberta Health processes your application you’ll receive a letter in the mail containing your Practitioner ID number as well as a Business arrangement number.
 Depending on the time of year, they can take up to 2 weeks.